News & Alerts

 Did you know there are over 7,000 official University WiFi access points on the Twin Cities campus that are strategically placed to ensure strong WiFi is available for students, faculty, and staff in University buildings and locations?
 Did you also know that there are also many kinds of devices that can disrupt WiFi on campus?

 Devices that disrupt WiFi are sometimes referred to as “rogue” devices.
-Rogue devices broadcast overlapping WiFi signals and cause signal distortion, slowness, or complete disruption for University WiFi networks eduroam, UofM-Guest, and UofM Secure.
+Rogue devices broadcast overlapping WiFi signals and cause signal distortion, slowness, or complete disruption for University WiFi networks eduroam and UofM-Guest.

 Examples of rogue devices include:

 Back up devices (such as the Apple Time Machine),

 Wireless media players,

 Personal WiFi devices are unauthorized and prohibited by University security policies and standards.
 Rogue devices not only collide with University WiFi, but also present a security hazard for the University’s network.
 It is required to disable all rogue devices at the University of Minnesota.

 A single rogue WiFi device can obstruct or even knock out WiFi for up to 6,000 square feet.
 Oftentimes, the owner of the device is unaware that it is emitting a WiFi signal.
 Even so, rogue devices interfere with University-provided WiFi, lessening the WiFi experience for everyone around them.

 As a result of the Next Generation Network (NGN) project, which will upgrade all components of the University’s WiFi and wired network over the next three years, almost 200 rogue WiFi devices have been discovered and mitigated on the Twin Cities campus since May 2017.
 As a result, more than 1 million square feet of interference and bad WiFi service that were being caused by rogues have been alleviated on campus.